 The Job Breakdown Sheet is used as part of the Job Instruction program to breakdown the job into the smaller steps that make it up.
-The Job Breakdown Sheet is used as part of the Job Instruction program to breakdown the job into the smaller steps that make it up.
-We do this because it is easier to understand and learn each step at a time.
-As described in my last post, the form contains the job steps (what), key points (how), reasons (why).
+By doing this, we make it easier to understand and learn each step at a time.
+The form provides space to analyze each step (what you do) by explaining the key points (how you do it) and the reasons (why you do it that way).

 Let’s use one example to explain better how to use the sheet.
-The process or operation that I will use is how to cook a sunny-side egg.
+The process or operation that I will use as an example is how to cook a sunny-side egg.

-The top of the form contains general information such as what is the process and what you need to do the job.
+The top of the form contains the heading, which is general information.
+This information describes the process and what you need to do the job.
 You will need to list all ingredients, materials, equipment, and tools need to cook two eggs.

-Please see below the Job Breakdown Sheet example, use it as a reference, to breakdown one of your jobs.
+Please, see below the breakdown example.
+You can use it as a reference to breakdown one of your jobs.

 In my post Standardization and problems, how to create standard work to reduce problems?, I mentioned the general steps to create standard work.
 The first step is to understand the process for which we will develop the standard work.
 Although maybe you want to go straight to creating the standard, the right way to do it is to improve the process first.
 Why?
 Because if you currently have problems, it is because the process needs improvements.
 The following are the three steps to understand the process.